 4) Consider using hybrid approaches where you combine several different forms of AI or combine AI with traditional statistical approaches.

 If you still believe AI is the best approach, and if you can make it work, then you are probably justified in using it.

 How do we use artificial intelligence in Functionize?

 Here at Functionize, we make a lot of noise about our intelligent test agent.
 But, some of you may ask, how do you justify calling it intelligent?
 How do we know you’re not just another of those companies claiming to do AI?
 Well, let’s look at our checklist above and compare it with our approach:

 1) None of the Functionize models are re-packaged from other services.
 Before we started, no one had used any form of machine learning in the way we use it for testing.
 For instance, our ML engine uses machine learning to fingerprint and identify elements in your UI.

 2) When we started, we didn’t have enough data to construct good models.
 So, we went out and generated the data iteratively.
 After launch, our machine-learning-powered test recorder allowed us to improve our training data by learning from how you interacted with your site.

 3) We are not dumbly wedded to AI.
 There are several aspects of our system where we use other techniques.
 A good example is our autonomous template recognition.
 Here, we chose to use a domain specific language for icon recognition because we had insufficient data to be able to train a computer vision model.

 4) Our entire system is a hybrid of multiple AI techniques alongside more traditional statistical methods.
-We use NLP (in our Adaptive Language Processing™), several types of machine learning, image recognition, reinforcement learning, and various clustering algorithms to name but a few.
+We use NLP, several types of machine learning, image recognition, reinforcement learning, and various clustering algorithms to name but a few.

 Intelligent applications of Artificial Intelligence